limistah/aleemisiaka.com/content/posts/create-multiple-copies-of-an-object-ruby.md

 Now it is safer to pass the duplicate variable to the method, this would protect modifying multiverse from the getObjectID method if writing is not desired.

-Note: If an object is frozen, the returned object will remain frozen after it has been duplicated
+> **Note**: If an object is frozen, the returned object will remain frozen after it has been duplicated

 ```ruby
 dup_multi = multiverse.dup